 - The problem sets must be completed individually (you cannot hand in a joint solution with a partner)

 - We strongly encourage you to discuss and work the problems with other students.
 A group of two or three probably is best, any larger and it can be hard for all people to participate effectively.
-It is allowed to sit down and work though the problems on scratch paper or a blackboard.
+It is allowed to sit down and work though the problems on scratch paper or a canvas.
 Set the goal of the joint work to be that everyone participating fully understands the concepts and techniques being used to solve the problem.
 Teach and learn from each other!

 - When the time comes to write up the solutions, the group should separate and without referring to the jointly prepared notes each student must write up their own solution to hand in.
 The requirement about not referring to/copying the joint work is to ensure that each of you completely understands the material and is able to independently generate a solution from your own understanding.
 You'll need this skill for exams, too!